VisionLearningGroup/taskcv-2017-public/classification/README.md

 To evaluate the performance of your model, you should:
 - Train you model with `train` and `validation` set.
 In the `./baseline/DAN` folder, we have provided a detailed description about how to train your own models with [Caffe](http://caffe.berkeleyvision.org/),
-- Predict labels for images in `validation` set
+- Predict labels for images in `validation` set.
+See  `>> exp_pred()` as an example for Caffe (change path in the file accordingly).
+The prediction function will generate a text file with timestamp to `./result`.
+This text file can be used for submission to the evaluation server.

-The models here generate output files.
-The script used for our evaluation server is shared with you here so that you may evaluate your results locally.
+- Calculate the mean accuracy.
+We have shared the script used for our evaluation server (`exp_eval.py` or `exp_pred.m`) here.
 However, you are encouraged to upload your results to the evaluation server to compare your performance with that of other participants.

-In both the testing and validation phases, you will be provided with a text file that contains a list of image ID annotations in a random order.
+In the testing phases, you will be provided with a text file that contains a list of image ID annotations in a random order.
 Your result should be in the format of two text files:

 - “source_results.txt”, which contains your results with no adaptation performed
 - “adaptation_results.txt”, which contains your results using adaptation methods